Skip to main content

 Yip SM, Ruiz Morales J, Donskov F, Fraccon A, Umberto B, Rini BI, Lee JL, Bjarnason G, Sim HW, Beuselinck B, Kanesvaran R, Brugarolas J, Koutsoukos K, Fu SYF, Yuasa T, Davis I, Alva A, Kollmannsberger C, Choueiri TK, Heng DYC.
 Outcomes of Metastatic Chromophobe Renal Cell Carcinoma (chrRCC) in the Targeted Therapy Era: Results from the International Metastatic Renal Cell Cancer Database Consortium (IMDC).
 Kidney Cancer J.2017;1(1):41-47.

-Assistant Professor, Department of Pathology and School of Biomedical Engineering
+Assistant Professor, Dept of Pathology & Laboratory Medicine and School of Biomedical Engineering, UBC

 Vancouver, BC